Canon 1D Mark III vs Nikon D3300

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the D3300 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the D3300 was followed by the Nikon D3400.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D Mark III vs Nikon D3300